krizkontrolz/Home-Assistant-nextion_handler/README.md

 ---

 ## Graphical UI design for HMIs
-The **[UI_Design folder](/UI_Design)** has information to help design beautiful graphics for your HMI projects (and working around some of the flaws/limitations of Nextion displays).
-There are **very detailed design rules for the Minimalist-style design** (as shown above) that allow _**anyone, with a bit of patience to methodically apply and adapt the rules, to create stunning graphics for their displays.**_  There are template vector graphics files that include a set of prebuilt modular UI components, that can be snapped together to design a screen page, together with full examples.
+The **[UI_Design](/UI_Design) folder** has information to help design beautiful graphics for your HMI projects (and working around some of the flaws/limitations of Nextion displays).
+A set of **very detailed design rules for the Minimalist-style design** (as shown above) allow _**anyone, with a bit of patience, to create stunning graphics for their displays by methodically applying and adapting the rules.**_  Template vector graphics files include a set of prebuilt modular UI components, that can be snapped together to design a UI page, together with example pages built with these components.

 ---

 ## Nextion Touch UI Tips, Tricks & Traps
-The **[Tips_and_Tricks folder](/Tips_and_Tricks)** has guides and example files for enhancing the built-in capabilities of Nextion displays with more advanced processing of touch gestures and interactions.
+The **[Tips_and_Tricks](/Tips_and_Tricks) folder** has guides and example files for enhancing the built-in capabilities of Nextion displays with more advanced processing of touch gestures and interactions.
 This includes HMI code and examples for robust gestures, circular sliders, and geometric functions.

 ---